 In the context of climate change causing increasingly harsh weather, especially in hot and humid cities like Singapore, a group of scientists in this island nation has just announced a breakthrough invention: white paint that has the ability to "sweat", promising to cool houses effectively without having to rely entirely on air conditioning.

 The biggest challenge in cooling hot and humid climates lies in the humidity of the air, which retains both sensible and latent heat.
-This forces air conditioning systems to work harder to deal with both factors, resulting in high energy consumption.
+This forces air conditioning systems to work harder to handle both factors, resulting in high energy consumption.

 The cement-based paint developed by the team is more than just a light-reflecting coating.
-It combines three innovative cooling mechanisms: radiative cooling (which removes heat from a surface), solar reflection (which bounces sunlight back), and evaporative cooling (which helps a surface “sweat” away heat).
+It combines three innovative cooling mechanisms: radiative cooling (which removes heat from the surface), solar reflection (which bounces back sunlight), and evaporative cooling (which helps the surface “sweat” away heat).

-In particular, the porous structure of the paint allows water to be retained and slowly released in hot weather, simulating the human body's sweating mechanism to cool down.
+In particular, the porous structure of the paint allows it to retain water and slowly release water vapor in hot weather, simulating the human body's sweating mechanism to cool down.

 To test the effectiveness, the team conducted experiments on three houses in Singapore: one using conventional white paint, one using commercial radiant cooling paint, and one coated with the new paint.